brosenan/vercast/spec.md

 	    assert.equal((yield* ostore.trans(vm, {_type: 'get', _key: 'bar'})).r, 'BAR');
 ```

-should bundle all patches contributed by a merge in a single transaction.
+should bundle all patches contributed by a merge in a single transaction, if atomic is true.

 ```js
 function* (){